core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as keys {#list-with-sid}

-CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
 Deltas of data nodes within a list are equal to the SID of the current schema node minus the SID of the 'list'.

 The following example show the encoding of a 'server' list using SIDs.

-Application payloads carrying list instance(s) (e.g. CoAP Content-Format) SHOULD also carry the reference SID to allow stateless conversion of deltas to SIDs.
+Application payloads carrying list instance(s) (e.g. CoAP Content-Format) SHOULD also carry the SID of the list to allow stateless conversion of deltas to SIDs.
 The format of this application payload is not defined by the current specification and is not shown in the example.

 Definition example from {{RFC7317}}: